Sarbanes Oxley Act Whistleblower Protections and Rewards under the Sarbanes Oxley Act

 - Initiating SEC proceedings

-If I Have A Mandatory Arbitration Agreement, Should I Use SOX?
+If I Have A Mandatory Arbitration Agreement, Should I Use Sarbanes Oxley Act?

 If you want to avoid mandatory arbitration, you should file your retaliation case under SOX.
 The statute states: “No predispute arbitration agreement shall be valid or enforceable, if the agreement requires arbitration of a dispute arising under this section.”
 Thus, SOX provides a statutory exception and permits whistleblowers who signed arbitration agreements to file their cases in the Department of Labor and avoid mandatory arbitration.

-How Do I File A SOX Retaliation Claim?
+How Do I File A Sarbanes Oxley Act Retaliation Claim?

-What Procedures Does The DOL Follow In SOX Cases?
+What Procedures Does The DOL Follow In Whistleblowing Cases?

 The DOL has extensive rules discussing its procedures under SOX.